Chung Ling Soo: Death

 On March 23, 1918, Chung Ling Soo was performing at the Wood Green Empire in London.
-He performed his act without incident until he got to his famous "Condemned to Death by the Boxers" illusion.
+He performed his act without incident until he got to the famous "Condemned to Death by the Boxers" illusion, his version of the bullet catch.
 That night, as one of his assistants fired the modified gun at him, some of the gunpowder exploded in the gun's chamber, accidentally firing the bullet (loaded only for show by the assistant) into Soo's lung.
 He fell to the ground and said, "Oh my God.
 Something's happened.
 Lower the curtain."
 This was the only time since adopting his persona that "Chung Ling Soo" had spoken English in public.
 Soo was taken to Passmore Edwards Cottage Hospital, but died the following morning.
 He is buried in East Sheen Cemetery in East Sheen, a suburb of London.
 The assistant who fired the gun, Jack Grossman, appeared on the UK TV show The Paul Daniels Magic Show, broadcast on November 6, 1982, where he assisted magician Paul Daniels to successfully recreate the trick.

-During the inquest, Olive "Dot" Path explained the nature of the Chung Ling Soo's trick.
+During the inquest, Olive "Dot" Path explained the nature of Chung Ling Soo's trick.
 The muskets Soo used in his act were brazed with extra steel barrels.
 After each performance, to avoid expending powder and bullets, Soo never unloaded his guns properly.
 Rather than firing them off or drawing the bullets with a screw-rod, as was normal practice, he removed the bullet and powder by dismantling the breeches of the guns.
 Over time, a residue of unburned gunpowder was able to form in the channel he had made to allow the flash to bypass the barrel and ignite a blank charge in the ramrod tube.
 Thus, when Soo performed the trick that night, ignition of the residue in the channel allowed the flash from the pan to also ignite the charge behind the bullet not intended to be fired that was loaded into the barrel of the gun being used.
 Consequently, the bullet fired in the normal way, hitting Soo in the chest.
 The circumstances of the accident were verified by the gun expert Robert Churchill.
 Soo's death was ruled "accidental" with a final verdict of "misadventure".

 After Chung Ling Soo's death, the public was shocked to learn that he was not Chinese.
 Soo's true identity was largely known among professional magicians.
 A year before Soo's death, magician Will Goldston commented in an interview with Magician Monthly that the public did not question Soo's identity because "... he has always presented to the public that which they like and not which he might prefer".